Fluid-Dynamics-Group/distribute/docs/src/apptainer.md

 ```

 In reality, this call is actually slightly more complex (see below), but this command is illustrative of the point.
-**You must ensure you pass the number of allowed cores down to whatever run script you are using**.
-In our example:
+**You must ensure you pass the number of allowed cores down to whatever run script / solver you are using, or start an MPI**.
+For example, to pass the information to a python script:

 ```
 %apprun distribute